NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 query the GDC API for additional information.

 Local and Global filters are available to applications.
-Local filters are filters that are specific to the application and are used to refine the data that is displayed in the application.
-Local filters are those available from the GDC API and are typically not the most common.
-For example in the Mutation Frequency application, the local filters are the gene and mutation type filters.
+Local filters are filters that are specific to the application and are used to refine the data that is displayed in the application.For example in the Mutation Frequency application, the local filters are the gene and mutation type filters.
 In the figure below the local filters are highlighted in yellow.
 These filters are used to refine the input cohort allowing users to drill down to specific genes and mutation types of interest in the cohort.